Green2882/Kevin-Spencer-Java-FinalSprint/USER_DOCUMENTATION.md

 # Preface

 We didn't realize that there was a template repo to start from, so we started from scratch.
+Forgive any minor bugs, but we did quite a bit of testing.

 # Gym Management System - User Documentation